Due to the COVID-19 pandemic, we have limited services. Please check here for updates.

 B&W and Color printing is available in the Computer Rooms.
 Cost for printing is 15 cents per page in B&W and 50 cents per page in Color.
 There is one scanner available in the computer room at the Riverfront Library and one at the Grinton I. Will Branch.
 Computer classes are given at all three branches.
 Class schedules are listed here.

 Copy Machines are available at all branches.
-The fee is 15 cents per black and white copy and accepts coins and bills up to 1 dollar.
+The fee is 15 cents per black and white copy.
+Color copies are 50 cents and are available at Riverfront and Will libraries.
+All machines accepts coins and bills up to 1 dollar.

 Funding Information Network

 The Funding Information Network (formerly the Grants Information Center), located in the Riverfront Branch, is one of more than 400 Cooperating Collections of the Foundation Center.
 It has the best and most comprehensive information available on foundations and corporate giving.
 The network’s internet address is: fdncenter.org

 Homework Helper program provides homework assistance to school children in grades 1-7 during after school hours at the Riverfront Library, Will & Crestwood Branches.